sadccsc/cft/README.md

 In November 2022, the software has been ported from the original personal github repo https://github.com/taxmanyana/cft to this "institutional" repo.

+Development since 2023 has been funded under ClimSA project

 SOURCE CODE
 ------------